Killian Scott

 Cillian Damien Murphy, known professionally as Killian Scott, is an Irish actor.
 He first came to prominence for his role as Tommy in the RTÉ One series Love/Hate (2010–2014).
-He appears as Orpheus in the (2024) Netflix series Kaos.
+He appears as Orpheus in the 2024 Netflix series Kaos, and plays Commander Noah Pierson in the third series of The Capture on the BBC in 2026.

 Early life and education

 Killian Scott was born as Cillian Damien Murphy.
-The youngest of six children, he grew up in Sandymount, Dublin, and attended St Michael's College on Ailesbury Road in Dublin 4.
+The youngest of six children, he grew up in Sandymount, Dublin, and attended St Michael's College, a private school on the exclusive Ailesbury Road in Dublin 4.
 His siblings include former politician Eoghan Murphy and playwright Colin Murphy.

 His interest in acting was inspired by his brother Eoghan's performance in a school production of Hamlet.
 He studied English and philosophy at University College Dublin before moving to London to study at the Drama Centre.

 Career

 Initially starting out in theatre, he changed his name to Killian Scott to avoid confusion with Cillian Murphy, another Irish actor.
 He gained fame in Ireland for the role of Tommy in Love/Hate, which first started airing in 2010.
 During the next few years, Scott appeared in small roles in films including '71 and Calvary, as well as starring in 2013's Black Ice.

 After Love/Hate finished, Scott appeared in his first lead role in Irish thriller film Traders in 2015.
 Scott joined Ripper Street for series four and five in 2016, portraying Assistant Commissioner Augustus Dove.
 The same year, he appeared in Trespass Against Us.

-In 2017, he appeared in Strike as D.I.
+In 2017 he appeared in Strike as D.I.
 Eric Wardle.
 The same year, he was cast as the lead in Damnation, replacing Aden Young, who departed the show due to creative differences.
 The series was picked up by USA Network in June 2017, with filming beginning the following month.
 In January 2018, Damnation was cancelled after its first season.
 He starred in The Commuter with Liam Neeson in 2018, and described the film as a "genuine career highlight".

-In 2019, Scott starred alongside Sarah Greene in Dublin Murders, based on the Dublin Murder Squad book series by Tana French.
+In 2019 Scott starred alongside Sarah Greene in Dublin Murders, based on the Dublin Murder Squad book series by Tana French.
 He portrayed lead character Detective Rob Reilly and adopted an English accent for the role.
 The series was filmed in Belfast and Dublin over seven months.

-In April 2021, Scott was cast in the Disney+ series Secret Invasion, set in the Marvel Cinematic Universe.
+In April 2021 Scott was cast in the Disney+ series Secret Invasion, set in the Marvel Cinematic Universe.

+In 2026 Scott played Commander Noah Pierson in Season 3 of the BBC TV Series The Capture.